Armenian Mummy Red Light Pigment

 Our mummy pigments are not organic but consist entirely of natural minerals from deposits in the Lori province of Armenia.
 The various mummy pigments vary from transparent to opaque, with medium to good hiding power and medium to excellent tinting strength.
 The largest deposits of this iron-rich mineral are found in the Bechesyn-Bermamytskoye deposit on the Stavropol border and the Shilkinskoye deposit in the Chitinskaya province of Russia.

 Our mummy comprises iron oxide, calcium carbonate, kaolin, and silica, considered permanent and stable in mixtures with all other pigments.
 It is very good in oils and excellent in all aqueous mediums, such as egg tempera, casein, and gum arabic (watercolor).
 It performs well in wax (encaustic) and fresco techniques.

 See the table below for the oil absorption properties of mummy.

-Mummy is not considered toxic but care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Mummy is not considered toxic, but care should be taken in handling the dry powder pigment to avoid inhaling the dust.

 16 to 29 microns: 15-20%